clevegomes/addressAPI/Readme.md

 2. Index page.
 It activates the auto loader , gz encoder ,disables error messages to the display and creates the RESTKernal and passes the request to it

-3. RESTKernal  processes the request data and calls the correct controller depending on endpoint .
+3. RESTKernal  processes the request data and calls the correct controller depending on the endpoint .

-4. AddressController : For an end point address the AddressController will be called (This is the naming convention used for the controllers).
+4. AddressController : For an end point "address" the AddressController will be called (This is the naming convention used for the controllers).
  The controller methods index,store,update,delete are called based on HTTP methods GET,POST,PUT,DELETE

 5. AddressModel: Model is responsible to handle all database operations.
 AddressModel will handle all DB operations on the ADDRESS table.